meditationstuff/protocol_1/index.md

 [<a href="#109a17h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="p29" href="#p29">p29: (stub/&#8203;scratch)</a>

+\[\[When safe,] let/allow yourself to] be \[completely] at the mercy of "the process."

+scratch:

+* """""\~perfect subjective object"""""

+Notes:

+* p2 incorporates surrender, p22 has don't try to escape \[...], many other pXs have surrender or something nearby, and here's yet another sort of surrender-y one.
+Each one is trying to capture a slightly different thing/shade.
+It's less that they're all trying to overlap and overdetermine in the direction of the same thing and more that they're trying to achieve nuance and gentle-non-reified-distinction and point to different, though (closely) related and interrelated, things.
+Not to reify any of this, etc., etc. Worth exploring and coming back to each one, every so often, depending, etc. Some will draw quite a bunch of time, for some people, etc..
+And all of it, etc., etc., should be seamless in a p2 + meta protocol nothing-left-out sort of way.

+[<a href="#109a18h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="110"></span><a id="theory" href="#theory">theory:</a>

 [This (super)section intentionally left blank.
 Scroll down for the contentful subsections!]

 [<a href="#110h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]